zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

 xp: 100
 ```

+Human sleep is definded not only by circadian rhythms (circa 24 hours), but also by ultradian sleep-cycles.
+These ultradian cycles, with durations of 90-110 min, are evident in EEG-Data (NONREM-REM-sleep), respiratory and cardiovascular physiology and so forth.

+Recent research exposed movement patterns in locomotor activity that directly reflect ultradian rhythms  as well as parameters measured in the sleep laboratory.
+In order to clarify the patterns and enhance the difference between movement and non-movement, the locomotor activity is transformed non-linearly into
+**"locomotor inactivity during sleep" (LIDS)**

+This inversion from activity to inactivity results in values from 0 to 100, whereas LIDS=100 means complete inactivity.
+The function for calculating LIDS is ```LIDS=100/(counts+1)```
 Now we calculate LIDS ("Locomotor Inactivity During Sleep") and plot again to visualize the sleep dynamic of the patient during the night.
 LIDS=100/(counts+1).

 `@instructions`